dgp1130/HydroActive/README.md

 *   Tricky to manage dependencies on the template.
 Server needs to know that `my-foo` will CSR `my-bar` and therefore the template for `my-bar` needs to be rendered out.

+### Hydration orchestration

+*   Data "returned" from hydration is set on the component's properties.
+This works, but means the data can never be garbage collected because it could always be read in the future.
+Not really fixable without a community protocol about how to return hydration data.
+*   No standardized indication on the component type what properties are "props" input into hydration.
+HydroActive has `GetProps`, but this is not a standard protocol.
+*   No clear indication on the component type what properties are "returned" from hydration.

 ## Internal

 ### Testing